 Originally published August 15, 2012, on SAP Business Trends.

 My response to people who talk about real-time information as if it’s the newest innovation on the planet is always the same: where have you been since 1998?
 That’s the year I discovered the joys of how real-time data can solve tough business challenges.
 I remember it well, the day I met the clients I’ve come to view as among the most challenging in my entire career so far.
 As communications manager at a high-technology public relations firm, I managed four or five …

 Everyone, it seems, is talking about big data (we’re even doing so on The Decision Factor).
 Why not, there’s a lot of untapped business value in big data.
 However, a lot of the hype focuses on how to access that data.
 Again, understandable—it’s a massive beast.
 But many companies seem to be stuck in analysis paralysis, focusing on an academic discussion of technical approaches for accessing big data rather than concentrating on where they can derive business value from big data today.

-So, I thought I’d focus this blog on three simple business opportunities you can use to …
+So, I thought I’d focus this blog on three simple …

 There is a saying in India: Never let your feet run faster than your shoes, which my grandfather was fond of cautioning me with whenever my youthful plans got too ambitious to execute.

 I’m reminded of that saying lately as I think about the demand for data acceleration.

 Organizations must deal with ever-increasing volumes of transactions and information – often thousands of transactions a second, 24 hours a day.